Manipur Chief Minister N Biren Singh resigns amid no-confidence threat

 Guwahati: Manipur Chief Minister N Biren Singh tendered his resignation on Sunday, following a meeting with Governor Ajay Bhalla in Imphal.

-Reports indicate that the Congress’ threat of a no-confidence motion was the decisive factor behind Singh’s exit.
+Reports indicate that the Congress party’s threat of a no-confidence motion was the decisive factor behind Singh’s exit.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to insiders, the Congress was confident of securing support from BJP MLAs who were dissatisfied with Singh’s leadership.
+According to insiders, the Congress party was confident of securing support from BJP MLAs who were dissatisfied with Singh’s leadership.
+This development has sent ripples through the state’s political landscape.

 In the lead-up to Singh’s resignation, significant administrative changes were made in the hill districts without the Chief Minister’s explicit approval, further exacerbating the crisis.